What if your compiler could prove your protocol is deadlock-free?

 Write your global choreography once, project it at compile time, and get affine cursors that make protocol violations impossible.

-const PINGPONG: g::Program<_> = g::seq(
+const PING_PONG: g::Program<_> = g::seq(

 );

-const WORKER: g::RoleProgram<'static, 1, _> =
+const CLIENT: g::RoleProgram<0, _> = g::project(&PING_PONG);

-let (worker, _) = worker.flow::<Pong>()?.send(&()).await?;
+let (client, _) = client.flow::<Ping>()?.send(&42u32).await?;

-Const Projection as Effect
+Const Projection

 Deterministic Observability